snl-dakota/dakota/docs/user/usingdakotagui/chartreuse/ChartreuseWorkflow.rst

 - For more traditional Chartreuse plotting options, :ref:`see the main Chartreuse documentation page <chartreuse-plot-trace>`.
 - For fast plotting outside of Next-Gen Workflow, :ref:`see the documentation page for Chartreuse's Sandbox View <chartreuse-sandbox-main>`.
+- Refer to the :ref:`NGW Node Glossary <ngw-node-glossary>` for a more comprehensive exploration of node functionality.